irfanalamt/REST-API-NodeJS/README.md

 ## About the app

 I'm just brushing my dev skills.
-The front-end is rendered using Pug as a templating engine and the back-end is Node/Express.
+The front-end is rendered using Pug(templating engine) and Bootstrap(CSS framework).The back-end is Node/Express.

 ## How to run the API